The inspiration for Michael’s Spoon was this text from the end of J.M. Coetzee’s 1983 novel The Life and Times of Michael K.

 You can do it as a solo vocal piece, or you can invent a rhythmic accompaniment that helps you express the piece, adding extra bars of rest between verses for improvisational flourishes as you prefer.
 If you like a drone, feel free to use one.
 For the demo, I used Henry Lowengard’s excellent iPhone app, Srutibox, in just intonation mode.
 And I added a couple of totally optional samples from “Suffragette City”, which I’ll send you if you want them.

 And thank you for supporting this low-key way of publishing:

-Baby-Angel Barcarolle is part of my ongoing project A Book of Days.
-You can hear Mary Rowell’s demo recording by visiting December 16th.
+Farther from the Heart is part of my ongoing project, A Book of Days.
+You can listen to my recording by visiting 3 November.

 Here’s the vocal score at the transposition that works best for me.
 I am happy to supply you with a different transposition, just let me know what you need when you order the materials below.